sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: <!-- TODO ->

-Effect: Carve fire path dao into a weapon or creature.
+Effect: Carve fire path dao into a weapon or creature for 1 hour.
 The weapon (or the creature's fists) catches fire and deals an additional 10 heat damage on a successful melee attack as well as inflicting the *burning* condition.
-This effect lasts for 1 hour.

 ### Firefly Swarm Gu
 *Rank 1 Manifestation*